 The Chair of the Audit and Risk Committee, Chief Financial Officer and Audit signing partner each have overall responsibility for meeting the requirements of this policy.

-This Policy was last reviewed in March 2019 and will be reviewed at least annually.
+This Policy was last approved by the Board in March 2020 and will be reviewed at least annually.